khanson679/khanson679.github.io/resources/latex-tree-drawing/index.md

 We will start by creating simple bracketed trees in a text document, then copying them into the web app [jsSyntaxTree][jssyntaxtree] to generate images.
 This may be all you need if you just want to copy the images into another document.

-From there, we will turn to drawing trees in LaTeX using the package [tikz-qtree].
+From there, we will turn to drawing trees in LaTeX using the [Forest] package.
 The same basic principles apply, but LaTeX gives you much more control over the formatting, and can do things that the web apps simply cannot.
 And of course, if you want to keep everything in a single document, and not have to deal with managing a bunch of separate image files, this is the only way to go.